imvvk11/How-many-days-old-program-in-python/README.md

 output number of days old you are currently from the  time of your dob

-import time #imports time library
+"""Here is the code"""

-from datetime import date
+import time #imports time library from datetime import date

 def daysBetweenDates(year1, month1, day1, year2, month2, day2):